gvwilson/thirdbit/src/fiction/iffy/index.md

 and the pressure lifted from her chest.
 She took a deep breath and watched the world race by as the hovercraft bumped and shook toward the horizon.
-The only people in the world going faster than her at that precise moment were either on trains or desperate enough to take to the air and hope the machines' satellites didn't spot them.

-The novelty wore off quickly.

 A Marine showed up a few minutes later to give Iffy a patch to dull the pain in her knee